kumasento/ananas/README.md

 Limitation
 --------------------------
- *Currently, KVF can only run on linux, for other platforms could be supported later.
+ 1, Currently, KVF can only run on linux, for other platforms could be supported later.

- *Some common mechanism will be implemented soon.
+ 2, Some common mechanism will be implemented soon.

-Guide to header files
+Guide to source files
 --------------------------
+### Includes ###
 include/kvf/kvf_api.h
     Main interface to kvf.